canizalesjaime/web_development_fall2024/class_8_DOM_jquery/readme.md

 ## Notes
-* Homework: Finish the Drum Kit starting files project using javascript and the DOM.
-You want to replace the images of the letters with all the images in the folder: [images](./Drum%20Kit%20Starting%20Files/images/), after you set the images also add the relative sound file so that when you click the image of the drum, it makes the corresponding sound.
-REMEMBER, you are only allowed to modify the index.js [file](./Drum%20Kit%20Starting%20Files/index.js).
+* Homework: Finish the Drum Kit starting files project using javascript and Jquery [files](./jquery_drum_kit/).
+You want to replace the images of the letters with all the images in the folder: [images](./jquery_drum_kit/images/), after you set the images also add the relative sound file so that when you click the image of the drum, it makes the corresponding sound.
+Also, when you press the key on the drum, the sound should go off too.
+REMEMBER, you are only allowed to modify the index.js [file](./jquery_drum_kit/index.js).
 Submit the index.js file to blackboard.